Robust Group Synchronization via Cycle-Edge Message Passing: Cycle-Edge Message Passing (CEMP)

 \subsection{Comparison of CEMP with BP, AMP and IRLS}

 CEMP is different from BP~\cite{BP} in the following ways.
-First of all, unlike BP that needs to explicitly define the joint density and the statistical model a-priori, CEMP does not use an explicit objective function and only use relatively weak assumptions on the corruption model.
-Second, CEMP is provably guaranteed (under certain level of corruption) to handle factor graphs that contain loops.
+First of all, unlike BP that needs to explicitly define the joint density and the statistical model a-priori, CEMP does not use an explicit objective function, but only makes weak assumptions on the corruption model.
+Second, CEMP is guaranteed (under a certain level of corruption) to handle factor graphs that contain loops.
 Third, CEMP utilizes the auxiliary variable $s_{ij}(t)$ that connects the two binary distributions on the RHS of the diagram in Figure \ref{fig:diagram}.
 Thus, unlike~\eqref{eq:bp} of BP that only distinguishes the two events: $ij\in E_g$ and $ij\in E_b$, CEMP also tries to approximate the exact value of corruption levels $s_{ij}^*$ for all $ij\in E$, which can help in inferring corrupted edges.

 In practice, AMP \cite{AMP_compact} directly solves group elements, but with limited theoretical guarantees for group synchronization.
-CEMP has two main advantages over AMP.
-First of all, AMP for group synchronization \cite{AMP_compact} assumes additive Gaussian noise without additional corruption, whereas our model allows both adversarial corruption and sub-Gaussian noise.
-Second of all, the heuristic argument of using AMP for group synchronization (see Section 6 of \cite{AMP_compact}) claims to only provide asymptotic convergence theory, whereas CEMP has convergence guarantees under certain deterministic conditions for finite sample with attractive convergence rate.
+CEMP has two main advantages over AMP when assuming the theoretical setting of this paper.
+First of all, AMP for group synchronization \cite{AMP_compact} assumes additive Gaussian noise without additional corruption and thus it is not robust to outliers.
+In contrast, we guarantee the robustness of CEMP to both adversarial and uniform corruption.
+We further establish the stability of CEMP to sufficiently small bounded and sub-Gaussian noise.
+Second of all, the heuristic argument for deriving AMP for group synchronization (see Section 6 of \cite{AMP_compact}) provides asymptotic convergence theory, whereas CEMP has convergence guarantees under certain deterministic conditions for finite sample with attractive convergence rate.